Home

 Back to top

 Yes.
 Xtremesoft will continue to support new Microsoft OS's and architectures as they are deployed by our customers.
-We expect Windows Server 2003 to advance Microsoft’s success in the enterprise and support of it is, therefore, a priority for Xtremesoft.
-Windows Server 2003 provides a new version of COM+, COM+ 1.5.
-Xtremesoft supports the COM+ 1.0 features of COM+ 1.5, and will address the new features of COM+ as the market demands.
+We expect Windows Server 2008 to advance Microsoft’s success in the enterprise, support of it is therefore a priority for Xtremesoft.

 Back to top